The Unexpected Man

 The Unexpected Man (L'homme du hasard) is a play written in 1995 by Yasmina Reza.
 The play is set in a train from Paris to Frankfurt, with two people sharing a compartment.
 One is a famous author, and the other is a woman who admires his work.

+The Unexpected Man had its UK premiere in April 1998 with the Royal Shakespeare Company at the Barbican Centre in London.
+The production, directed by Matthew Warchus, and starring Eileen Atkins and Michael Gambon, subsequently transferred to the Duchess Theatre on the West End.
+This production later moved Off-Broadway to the McGinn/Cazale Theater in October 2000, and was nominated for the Drama Desk Award for Outstanding Play, as well as the Lucille Lortel Award for Outstanding Play.

 Plot

 A man and a woman sit opposite each other in the detached intimacy of a train compartment on a journey from Paris to Frankfurt.
 He is a world-famous author, she carries his latest novel in her bag and ponders the dilemma of reading it in front of him.
 As both the woman and man ponder their situation in the compartment, they bring past events and philosophies up in separate monologues.
 Finally in the ending of the play, they speak conversationally, and in the last line of the show the woman calls the author by his name, revealing to him that she did indeed know who he was.